 Keeping a food diary can help you pinpoint which foods worsen your symptoms.

 Most people with UC can manage their disease with medication alone.
-But about one-quarter may need surgery because they’re not getting better or they have complications.
+However, some people may need surgery because they’re not getting better or they have complications.

 You may feel hesitant about undergoing surgery.
-But the upside of removing the colon and rectum is that you’ll be “cured” and essentially freed from most symptoms.
-However, since UC affects the immune system, symptoms that extend beyond the digestive system, such as joint pain or skin conditions, may recur after surgery.
+The upside of removing the colon and rectum is that you’ll be “cured” and essentially freed from most symptoms.
+Since UC affects the immune system, symptoms that extend beyond the digestive system, such as joint pain or skin conditions, may recur after surgery.

 Treating UC can take some trial and error.
 Symptoms come and go, and the disease is more severe in some people than in others.